See the new Link to my 2018 DNA results on the last page.

 Svidnik) to visit with his sister at 42 Washington St, Yonkers NY.
 I

 would like to know, what was her name and what became of her after that?
+Was it his sister Mary Miga?
+Mary married Michael Kohute and I discovered through the US Census Records that the Kohute family settled on the same street in Medford, Massachusetts.

 Check this out!
 To relieve the increasing demands on the clerks-of-the-court due to the huge volume of those being naturalized, from June 6, 1906 to September 22, 1922, wives of naturalized men automatically became citizens.
 Consequently, there is little or no paper trail for the spouses.
 32-STAT-596 and 42-STAT-21